 We have completed our work on your value for money arrangements but have not identified any significant weaknesses.
-We will report our final outcome, any significant weaknesses identified and associated recommendations in our Annual Audit Report.
+We will report the outcome of our work on the Authority's arrangements in our VFM commentary on those arrangements within the Auditor's Annual Report.